2D curve: spectrum analysis (FFT)

 |

-The extrapolation of a curve from a half-period is presented in the table below.
+The possible extrapolations for a curve represented over a half-period are presented in the table below.

 Type of extrapolation | Formula | Image |